 Steven Monteiro is a commercial airline pilot but in his free time is also the sole owner and operator of Salvaged Woodworks, LLC.
 He salvages trees that have fallen or been cut down in local towns and uses the wood to create different sustainable goods, namely, charcuterie boards and serving platters, live edge tables and benches, bottle openers, wine stoppers, coasters and other similar items.

 He works out of his home workshop in Washington, he sells his goods through his instagram account where he posts his current inventory for sale and a local shop in New Milford, called the Safari Collective.
 He also takes custom orders via email at [email protected]

-Founded in 1952 as a vehicle for exhibitions showcasing the work of emerging and established local artists.
+Washington Art Association was founded in 1952 as a vehicle for exhibitions.
+They showcase the work of emerging and established local artists.